Florence with its museums, palaces, and churches hosts some of the most important artistic treasures in the world ⚜️.

 The interior, in contrast, is much less decorated, it seems almost empty when you enter but every single part has its own way: you will see mosaic floors that are truly spectacular, they look like carpets spread out on the floor.
 This sobriety corresponds to the spiritual ideal of medieval Florence and the early Renaissance, while the subsequent enrichment of the Cathedral belongs to a second moment in the history of the Cathedral, under the patronage of the Grand Dukes in the 1500s.

 After entering, in the back of the facade, you will find this clock ⏲ from 1443 by Paolo Uccello with frescoes of the four prophets.
-The clock shows the 24 hours of the Italic hour, the way in which the 24 hours of the day ending at sunset were taken into account, used until the nineteenth century.
+The clock shows the 24 hours of the Italic hour, the way in which the 24 hours of the day ending at sunset were taken into account, and used until the nineteenth century.
 It is one of the few watches in the world of that time that still exists … and that works!!!

 Inside the dome, you can see the beautiful frescoes by Giorgio Vasari: the extraordinary Giudizio Universale.